SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 How to Prepare for the Test

 Your provider may tell you to stop taking any medicines that could affect the test.
-Drugs that can affect the results of this test include estrogen and progesterone.
+Medicines that can affect the results of this test include estrogen and progesterone.
 Never stop taking any medicine without first talking to your provider.

 How the Test will Feel